wdporter/i-am-that-vuepress/73-the-death-of-the-mind-is-the-birth-of-wisdom/readme.md

 **M:**&ensp;It is both — the last remnant of illusion, the first touch of the real.
 To say, “I am only the witness” is both false and true: false because of the ‘I am’, true because of the witness.
 It is better to say, “There is witnessing”.
-The moment you say, “I am”, the entire universe comes into beïng along with its creätor.
+The moment you say, “I am”, the entire universe comes into being along with its creator.

 **Q:**&ensp;Another question: Can we visualise the person and the self as two brothers, one small and one big?
 The little brother is mischievous and